-Kinda related to the previous point is that your distances are also something that look familiar.
-You are used to seeing objects with a white-colored light on them and you are used to seeing the shadows to those items as black.
+Kinda related to the previous point is that your distances are also something that looks familiar.
+You are used to seeing objects with a white-colored light on them and you are used to seeing the shadows of those items as black.
 There will be less contrast between green and the shadows, blue and shadows, and red and shadows.

 Cons Of White Light

 1, Can Spook Game Easier Than Other Colors

 The flip side of the previous positives is that the animals are also used to seeing things with white light so they can get spooked easier since all of their surroundings are being illuminated the way that they would normally see them in the day.

 With the increase in contrast that you get with the white light, you will also hurt your night vision.
 It will take your eyes more time to go from full illumination back to a hiding spot where you can see.
 You will get a little night blindness and see some spots for a little after you go to full brightness.